Course Information

 Course Definition

 Courses are the building blocks of certificates and degrees.
-The description of each course can be found [insert link to Catalog course descriptions].
+The description of each course can be found on the Course Descriptions page.
 Each course has a defined set of learning outcomes that are a subset of the College’s Institutional Learning Outcomes.

 Courses are organized according to their academic discipline.
 An academic discipline is a subset of knowledge grouped around common concepts.
 College students are encouraged, and in some cases required, to have a basic understanding of the concepts related to five major disciplines